 - Add some extra crunch to the salad with cashews and walnuts.

 - Don’t like the taste of mint?
-Substitute with some basil to keep the fresh, herby taste.
+Substitute with some fresh basil to keep the fresh, herby taste.

 What To Eat With Fresh Feta And Watermelon Salad